RAWWiberg/isoseq_explorations/README.md

 This example clearly shows that there are two common sequences at 5' and 3' ends of transcripts.
 These correspond to the sequences labelled "NEB_5p" and "3p IsoSeq Express Primer" above.
+See the files in the /data/ folder for full results from two separate isoseq samples.

 Now we can use these sequences that we have identified and re-run the lima step to see if the results improve